-Rum: is made in Jamaica, British Windward Islands, Barbados, Saint Kitts, Trinidad and in the area of Demerara in English Guyana.
-Obviously, both the stills and the process follow the great Scottish, and Irish, whisky tradition.
+Rum is made in Jamaica, the British Virgin Islands, Barbados, Saint Kitts, Trinidad, and in the area of Demerara in English Guyana.
+Obviously, both the stills and the process follow the great Scottish and Irish whisky traditions.

-If we want to outline the main types of rums here are some indications, not exhaustive.
+If we want to outline the various types of rums, here are some suggestions that are not exhaustive.

-The Cuban Ron is the lightest, is filtered and clarified, has soft flavor and is never too intense or intrusive, therefore it is excellent for mixing cocktails with fruit juices, especially lime and maracuja.
+The Cuban Ron is the lightest, is filtered and clarified, has a soft flavor, and is never too intense or intrusive.
+Therefore, it is excellent for mixing cocktails with fruit juices, especially lime and maracuja.

-The Jamaican rum is strong and rude, dark, spicier, you can drink it smooth, but you will find it in many complex and full-flavored cocktails like Mai Tai, Dark and Stormy or the Planter’s Punch.
+The Jamaican rum is strong and rough, dark and spicy; you can drink it smooth, but you will find it in many complex and full-flavored cocktails like the Mai Tai, Dark and Stormy, or Planter’s Punch.

-The rum of Haiti is a constellation of hundreds of small distilleries and is a wonderful product, but with a thousand faces.
-It is difficult to find a common thread, but we can easily say that the spirits of all these bouquet distilleries are splendid unique products.
-The Clairin Sajous Rum distillery Chelo, for example, is a masterpiece of a small reality, a pure product, of crystalline beauty.
+The rum of Haiti is a constellation of hundreds of small distilleries and a wonderful product, but it has a thousand faces.
+It is difficult to find a common thread, but we can easily say that the spirits of all these bouquet distilleries are splendid, unique products.
+The Clairin Sajous Rum distillery Chelo, for example, is a miniature crystalline masterpiece.

-Rum Don Papa is another oriental rum, it comes from the Philippines and is characterized by a very intense and sweet spiciness, the vanilla scent is super strong, but is not bad when mixed for making tropical cocktails.
+Rum Don Papa is another oriental rum.
+It comes from the Philippines and is characterized by a very intense and sweet spicy flavor.
+The vanilla scent is very strong, but it is not bad when mixed with rum to make tropical cocktails.

-But also Cachaça is a distillate from sugar cane, certainly less refined, but it always comes from sugar cane.
+But cachaça is also a sugar cane distillate, albeit less refined, and it always comes from sugar cane.
 Like Colombian aguardiente.

 The history of rum

-It seems a contradiction, but the sugar cane and the various distillates already exist before Columbus discovered America.
-In fact, the sugar cane was imported into the Americas at a later time, when they realized that the climate was perfect for its cultivation.
+Even though it seems like a contradiction, sugar cane and different distillates were already around before Columbus found America.
+Sugar cane wasn’t brought to the Americas until much later, when people realized that the climate was perfect for growing it.